hanwenzhang123/fullstack-note/README.md

 - does not have its own "this" to be referred to the current object
 - does not need to bind functions
 - does not have "arguments" which access to all the inputs parameters
+- use lexical scoping — 'this' refers to it's current surrounding scope and no further.

 ```js
 var obj = {
 	name: "mic",